-11 May 2017 Advice for your bridge year, from someone who still doesn’t have a clue
+11 May 2017 Advice for your gap year, from someone who’s been there

 There is, by definition, (or perhaps more accurately, by intrinsic nature) no “right” way to experience your bridge year.
 It’s an intensely personal period of growth, learning, and challenge that my words can in no way instruct you on or prepare you for.
 No two people will have the same experience.